wp-plugins/add-to-any-subscribe/README.txt

 3. This is the drop-down menu showing the services available to the user within the Subscribe menu.
 Services are constantly added/updated.

 == Changelog ==

+= .9.9.3 =
+* Switch from deprecated PHP 4 constructor to PHP 5 constructor
+* Update some URLs to HTTPS

 = .9.9.2 =
 * Remove cobwebs.
 Seriously, it's been a while.